Multiple Myeloma Treatment Plans

 - Stem cell or bone marrow transplant immediately following high-dose chemotherapy, sometimes with radiation, to replace healthy cells destroyed along with cancer cells

 Patients who have been diagnosed with multiple myeloma can visit Tampa General Hospital’s Hematology/Oncology Clinic for development of an individualized plan.
 Our cancer specialists, surgeons, and other medical professionals take a team approach to providing state-of-the-art treatment, offering care in a single, convenient location.
-For a physician referral, please call (813) 844-2200 or use our PhysicianFinder tool.
+For a physician referral, please use our PhysicianFinder tool or call (813) 844-2200.